Ihsaan-f/google-meeter/README.md

 ![This is an image of the chrome version tab](https://help.zenplanner.com/hc/article_attachments/360035466734/_a060ae9af573af5904eddb579d47c870__Image_2019-05-22_at_8.03.00_AM.png)
 4. Notedown the version.
 5. Then go to [chromium.org downloads](https://chromedriver.chromium.org/downloads)
-6. Then look for the version you taken note of in step 4 and then click and choose chromedriver_win32.zip.
+6. Then look for the version you taken note of in step 4 and then select chromedriver_win32.zip.
 7. Then i recommend moving chromedriver_win32.zip to documents and extract it **BUT DONT CLICK THE EXE FILE AFTER EXTRACTION**.
 8. You have succesfully installed the chrome-driver.